andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/pod-namespace.md

 ## Validation

-List pods up from dev-service1 namespace:
+Let's have a look at pods running in **dev-service1** namespace:

 `kubectl get pods -n dev-service1`{{execute}}

+Great! happypanda pod is running in dev-service1!